checkinindza/MonopolyNew/README.md

 # TL:DR;

 The point of this project was to try out new things and learn more about programming while doing so.
 Although, there were times I wanted to give up, I'm happy that I didn't.
-I learned a lot while doing this project.
+I learned a lot, and stil learning, while doing this project.

 # Other mentions